1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Firefighting:

-• Move container from fire area if you can do it without risk.
+- Move the container from the fire area if you can do it without risk.

-• Apply cooling water to sides of containers exposed to flames until well after fire is out.
+- Apply cooling water to the sides of containers exposed to flames until well after the fire is out.

-• Stay away from ends of tanks.
-If this is impossible, withdraw from area and let fire (Emergency Response Guidebook, ERG).
+- Stay away from the ends of tanks.
+If this is impossible, withdraw from the area and let fire (Emergency Response Guidebook, ERG).

-• Contact local, State or Department of Energy radiological response team.
+- Contact the local, State, or Department of Energy radiological response team.

-• Cool fire exposed containers with flooding quantities of water applied from as far a distance as possible.
+- Cool fire-exposed containers with flooding quantities of water applied from as far as possible.

-• Hazardous combustion products: Thermal decomposition products may include corrosive fumes of hydrogen fluoride and toxic and hazardous fumes of uranium.
+- Hazardous combustion products: Thermal decomposition products may include corrosive fumes of hydrogen fluoride and toxic and dangerous fumes of uranium.

 6. ACCIDENTAL RELEASE MEASURES